paylike/api-reference/payments/index.md

 If `hints` is present, concatenate with the existing `hints` (new hints last) for later requests.

-The client should create an HTML iframe element and submit an HTML "form" to it.
+The client should create an HTML iframe element of and submit an HTML "form" to it for `POST` or load a URL for `GET` method.
 The form should have the "action" attribute of `action` and the fields ("input" elements) with "name" and "value" pairs matching the keys and values from `fields`.

-If the type is not `background-iframe`, the size of the iframe should be at least 390x400 pixels.
+`width` and `height` is the recommended size of the iframe in pixels.
+They are not present for `background-iframe`.
 It is not advised to prevent scrolling the iframe.

 Once the iframe concludes it emits a "message" event of the format `{data: {hints: Array}}`.
 The client should set up a listener for this event on